Lallassu/gruntbase/README.md

 This is a template for NodeJS client/server using a fully automated development environment with grunt, bower, browserify, uglify etc.

+I use this as a base for my ThreeJS/Phaser game projects.

 ## Installation

 ~~~~